Milwaukee District North Line: History

 Before 1982, this line was operated by the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road).
 When the Milwaukee Road went bankrupt, the Regional Transportation Authority took over operation of the line.
 By 1984, the line passed to RTA's newly created Commuter Rail Division, which rebranded as Metra in 1985 (that same year, the Soo Line Railroad acquired controlling interest in the Milwaukee Road and absorbed it the following year).
 Metra acquired the line from the Soo Line in 1987.
 The Soo Line then ran freight trains on the line via trackage rights until it was absorbed into the Canadian Pacific Railway in 1990.
 CP Railway merged with the Kansas City Southern Railway in April 2023 into the Canadian Pacific Kansas City Limited, or CPKC Railway.
 Today this service is one of several Metra routes operated by Metra crews, but trains are dispatched under contract by the CPKC, which continues to hold trackage rights.

 The Milwaukee District North Line route and Metra's track ownership diverge from the Chicago - Milwaukee - Minneapolis mainline at Rondout, Illinois and proceeds northwesterly toward Fox Lake.
 This secondary route, owned by Metra, was known as the Janesville Subdivision (J-Sub) of the Milwaukee Road.
 The mainline north of Rondout is owned by the CPKC through its American subsidiary Soo Line Railroad and sees Amtrak and freight traffic only.
 Metra service and track ownership end at Fox Lake.
 The tracks beyond Fox Lake are owned by the State of Wisconsin and operated for freight service by the Wisconsin and Southern Railroad.
 Commuter service beyond Fox Lake, abolished in 1982, served the communities of Spring Grove, Solon Mills, Zenda, and Walworth.

 Until 1984, there was a stop in Rondout.
 The station building itself was demolished in the mid-1960s.
 The station was located at Rondout Junction, where the line crosses the Elgin, Joliet and Eastern Railway's tracks at a diamond junction.
 Before 1982, service ran as far north as Walworth, Wisconsin.

 Metra has conducted studies on extending the Milwaukee District North Line to Richmond, Illinois, and constructing a second branch, running along the CPKC main line from Rondout north to Wadsworth.
 However, there are not any plans to construct the extension.

 Ridership

 Between 2014 and 2019, annual ridership declined from 7,237,913 to 6,549,143, an overall decline of 9.5%.
 Due to the COVID-19 pandemic, ridership dropped to 1,556,783 passengers in 2020 and to 1,094,292 in 2021.
 Despite this overall annual decline, from April to December 2021, ridership was higher than in the same period in 2020.
+The line's 3,478,934 riders in 2025 made it the sixth busiest Metra line.